ByteSeekerPro/PowMr-POW-SunSmart-12KL3-RS485-HomeAssistant-Integration/README.md

 - POW-SUNSMART-5.5KW-48V
 - POW-SUNSMART-3.5KW-48V

 - some SRNE X3 Models - I don't know the models, but they should also work because the MODBUS communication protocol documentation I used is from SRNE.

+Usually used with PowMr Wifi Module - Wi-Fi Plug07/WIFI-HF - SRNE MS-W 09

 What do you need?

 Hardware
 - 1 x ESP32 NodeMCU https://amzn.to/45ssngF or ESP32 NodeMCU with external antenna https://amzn.to/3RLFtjz